hemanth506/hemanth506/README.md

 ## About Me

 - 💻 Full-stack/Backend Engineer
-- 🌐 Experienced in MERN and PERN stack (MongoDB/Postgres, Express.js, React, Node.js)
+- 🌐 Experienced in MERN and PERN stack (MongoDB/PostgreSQL, Express.js, React, Node.js)
 - 🧠 Interested in reading about System design and solving Data Structures and Algorithms problems
 - 🚀 Always eager to learn and explore new technologies

 ## Skills

 - 🖥️ Languages: Node.js, React, TypeScript, JavaScript, Kafka
-- 🛢️ Databases: MongoDB, MySQL, Postgres
+- 🛢️ Databases: MongoDB, MySQL, PostgreSQL

 ## Get in Touch